-The control can be programmed to rotate the spindle in either direction (clockwise or counter-clockwise) with step sizes from .001 to 999.999 degrees.
+The control can be programmed to rotate the spindle in a clockwise or counter-clockwise direction with step sizes from .001 to 999.999°.
 There can be 99 different steps stored in memory.
 Additionally, each step can be repeated (or looped) up to 999 times.
 The memory in the controller is non-volatile so that your program is retained even when the power is turned off.
-You may store seven separate programs (Prog 0- Prog 6).
+You may store seven separate programs (Prog 0 - Prog 6).

-The spindle can be programmed to rotate at a feed rate of .001 degree per second up to 270 degrees per second (for rapid positioning).
-A ZERO RETURN function, which returns the spindle to its original starting position, can be either programmed or manually activated.
+The spindle can be programmed to rotate at a feed rate of .001°/sec up to 270°/sec (for rapid positioning).
+A Zero Return function, which returns the spindle to its original starting position, can be either programmed or manually activated.

-The optional RS-232 interface can be used to upload, download, enter data, read position, start, and stop motor operation.
+An RS-232 interface is used to upload, download, enter data, read position, start, and stop motor operation.

-1.2 Self Locking - Definition
+Self Locking - Definition